 The National Network of Opposing the Militarization of Youth (NNOMY) is a project cofounded by AFSC that links together hundreds of activist groups and congregations and gives you access to lots of great resources.

-Create a video for the “If I Had a Trillion Dollars Film Festival."
+Create a video for the “Humanize not Militarize Film Festival."

 The U.S. allocates a trillion dollars annually to its military—money that could fund schools, health care, and countless other social programs that benefit young people’s futures.
-The annual “If I Had a Trillion Dollars Film Festival” from AFSC and the National Priorities Project, invites filmmakers aged 10-23 to create 3-minute videos on national spending priorities, answering the question “What you would do if you had a trillion dollars?”
-If you’re older than 23, help a local youth program create a video.
+The annual “Humanize not Militarize Film Festival" from AFSC invites filmmakers aged 10-23 to create 3 minute long films about the impact of militarism on schools, communites, and countries.

 Make a localized version of counter-recruitment resources.